Max Holloway

 Jerome Max Keli'i Holloway (born December 4, 1991) is an American professional mixed martial artist.
-He currently competes in the Featherweight division in the Ultimate Fighting Championship (UFC).
-A professional since 2010, Holloway became the UFC Featherweight Champion when he defeated José Aldo on June 3, 2017, before defending the title three times.
-As of February 14, 2022, he is #2 in UFC featherweight rankings, and #15 in the UFC men's pound-for-pound rankings.
+He currently competes in the Lightweight division of the Ultimate Fighting Championship (UFC), where he is a former UFC Featherweight Champion and the current symbolic UFC "BMF" titleholder.
+He is considered one of the greatest Featherweights of all time.
+As of November 18, 2025, he is #3 in the UFC lightweight rankings and #11 in the UFC men's pound-for-pound rankings.

 Background

-Holloway was born on Honolulu, Hawaii, and raised in Waianae, an area known for fist fighting.
+Holloway was born in Honolulu, Hawaii, and raised in Waianae, an area known for fist fighting.
 He is of Native Hawaiian and Samoan ancestry.
 Holloway's parents were heavy drug users, his mother Missy Kapoi being a crystal meth consumer who later recovered.
 His father, Mark Holloway, who constantly abused his mother, left when Max was around 11 years old.
-He started training kickboxing in 2007 at the end of his sophomore year, aged 15, out of Team Ruthless, and went on to win his first amateur bout in the sport after three days of training.
+Max started training in kickboxing in 2007 at the end of his sophomore year, aged 15, out of Team Ruthless, and went on to win his first amateur bout in the sport after three days of training.
 He graduated from Waianae High School in 2010.

 Mixed martial arts career

 Early MMA career

 At the age of 19, Holloway had amassed a record of 4–0.
 He gained recognition as the #7 featherweight prospect of 2012 in Bloody Elbow's 2012 World MMA Scouting Report and was compared with former UFC and former WEC lightweight champion Anthony Pettis, due to his ability to incorporate a wide array of flying and spinning kicks, knees and elbows into his striking game.
+He would later go on to defeat Pettis to capture the UFC interim featherweight championship before unifying the title.

-His early career was highlighted by a split decision win over former Strikeforce and WEC veteran Harris Sarimento on March 12, 2011, earning himself the lightweight strap for the Hawaii-based X-1 promotion.
+His early career was highlighted by a split decision win over former Strikeforce and WEC veteran Harris Sarmiento on March 12, 2011, earning himself the lightweight strap for the Hawaii-based X-1 promotion.

 Ultimate Fighting Championship

-2012
+Early fights

 Holloway was the youngest fighter on the UFC roster when he made his promotional debut as an injury replacement for Ricardo Lamas at UFC 143 on February 4, 2012, against Dustin Poirier.
 He lost the fight via submission (mounted triangle armbar) in the first round.

 In his second fight, Holloway faced Pat Schilling on June 1, 2012, at The Ultimate Fighter 15 Finale.
 Holloway won via unanimous decision (30–27, 30–27, 30–27).

 Holloway defeated Justin Lawrence, on August 11, 2012, at UFC 150.
 Holloway won the fight via TKO in the second round.

 Holloway fought Leonard Garcia on December 29, 2012, at UFC 155, replacing an injured Cody McKenzie.
 Holloway won the close fight via split decision.

-2013

 Holloway faced Dennis Bermudez on May 25, 2013, at UFC 160.
 He lost the fight controversially via split decision.
 11 out of 11 media members scored the fight in favor of Holloway.

 Holloway faced Conor McGregor on August 17, 2013, at UFC Fight Night 26.
 He lost the fight via unanimous decision.